s3ql/s3ql/developer-notes/block_cache.md

 While `el.in_transit` is `True`:

-- The entry's `block_lock` and (if a new object was created) its `obj_lock` are held — but by the upload pipeline, not by the task that initiated the upload.
+- The entry's `block_lock` is held — by the upload pipeline once the entry has been handed off, not by the task that initiated the upload.
+If a new object was created, an entry also exists in `in_flight_uploads` for that `obj_id` until the upload completes.
 - `evict()` skips it (cannot evict an entry being uploaded).
 - `upload_if_dirty()` returns `True` immediately if called again for the same entry.
 - `get()` on the same `(inode, blockno)` blocks on `block_lock` until the upload completes and the lock is released.